-I have deep love and respect for the practice of Yoga as a path of awakening and it is an honor to be able to offer Yoga to the community.
+I have deep love and respect for the practice of Yoga as a path of awakening.
 While training for a marathon in 1998 I took my first Hatha Yoga class, which led me to complete the first of many Teacher Training programs beginning in 2002.
-The personal transformation I received -and continue to receive – from this practice is the gateway to share this amazing practice with others and in March of 2005 I opened the doors of Rancho Bernardo Yoga.
-With almost 2000 hours of formal Yoga training and having the great honor to study in depth with several master Yoga teachers I followed the inner call to travel and study in India.
+The personal transformation I receive from this practice is the gateway to share this amazing practice with others and in 2005 I opened the doors of Rancho Bernardo Yoga.
+With more than 2000 hours of formal Yoga training and having the great honor to study in depth with several master Yoga teachers I followed the inner call to travel and study in India.
 I am dedicated to being of service and to the healing and transformative power of Yoga as a life practice.
 My classes and workshops range from basic to advanced to therapeutic and I enjoy working with practitioners of all levels.
 My classes emphasize precise alignment and weave inspiring Yoga philosophy that celebrates life and honors the light of the individual heart and the heart of the community.
 My sincere intention is for every pose, every breath to be an offering to the highest and to take the revelations and transformations we receive on our Yoga mats back into our lives.
 I am humbly grateful to the wisdom, grace and technical knowledge I have received from my teachers.
-My anchor on the path of awakening comes from a non-dualistic perspective of Yoga that embraces life as a wondrous and precious gift.
-With a full and grateful heart, I share my life with my beloved husband of 15 years and two big hearted, slobbering Newfoundlands.
+With a full and grateful heart, I share my life with my beloved husband of 17 years and two big hearted, slobbering Newfoundlands.

 I have a deep love and respect for the practice of yoga and a genuine commitment to my yoga home at RB Yoga.
 I have flowed in and out of yoga practice since my college days, but I guess you could call me a yoga late bloomer!
 In my 50’s I decided to get serious.
 It started with a personal goal in 2013 to fully integrate the practice into my life and go to class at least 5 times a week!
 Mission accomplished, I thrived in 2013 and realized the amazing mental, physical and spiritual benefits to a dedicated yoga practice.
 The teachers at RB Yoga equally instruct and inspire.
 I decided in 2014 to complete the 200 hour teacher training at the seat of the remarkable Jeanne Stone.
 I am now so excited and honored to share my practice and the lessons I continue to learn daily from my beloved RB Yoga teachers with my own students.